EU regulators clear Aviva's $8.3 billion bid for Friends Life

-BRUSSELS European Union antitrust regulators approved on Friday British insurer Aviva's proposed 5.6-billion-pound purchase of rival Friends Life, saying it did not have any competition concerns about the deal.
+BRUSSELS European Union antitrust regulators approved on Friday British insurer Aviva's (AV.L) proposed 5.6-billion-pound ($8.3 billion) purchase of rival Friends Life FLG.L, saying it did not have any competition concerns about the deal.

 The European Commission said the merged company would have a moderate market share.